denis-beurive/scapy/README.md

 # Notes for using SCAPY within scripts

 The direction `from scapy.all import *` should allow IDEs to load all SCAPY symbols.
+At least, that's what most developers expect.
 However, this does not work.

 Why ?

+Because imported modules are declared _statically_.
+Thus, IDEs, which only proceed to **static analysis** of code cannot reference the modules: _the modules names don't appear in the code.
+These names are generated at runtime_.

-Because modules are imported **dynamically** (at runtime), not statically.
-For example, let's consider the file `scapy/layers/all.py`.
+let's consider the file `scapy/layers/all.py`.
 You can see this code:

     for _l in conf.load_layers: